semanticparsing/links/dol.md

       - Are used in DOL as the semantic representation of adjectives, adverb phrases (including conjunctive adverb phrases), and prepositional phrases in NL
   - **Entity Variables**: Variables are assigned to DOL nodes for indicating the co-reference of sub-trees to entities.
 ### Features of DOL
-  - Strong typed
+  - Strongly typed language
     - Type-compatibility: The type of each child of a function node should match the corresponding argument type of the function.
   - Open-domain type system.
+    - Thousands of types
+    - Other languages: At most 100+ in grammar level
+  - Built-in data structures
-  - Useful built-in data structures like `t.list` and `nf.list`
+    - like `t.list` and `nf.list`

 ## Semantic parsing from natural language to DOL trees
 ### By using CFG rules to map natural language sentences and phrases to DOL trees